tensorflow/tflite-micro/tensorflow/lite/micro/docs/optimized_kernel_implementations.md

 currently no fixed recipe for this refactor and we will evaluate on a case-by-case basis during the PR review.

-For example, to add an optimized implementation for `fully_conntected` for the Xtensa Fusion F1 the steps were:
+For example, to add an optimized implementation for `fully_connected` for the Xtensa Fusion F1 the steps were:
 * [PR 1](https://github.com/tensorflow/tensorflow/pull/45464): refactor for
 reference fallbacks and a baseline latency.